The Acoustic Directions Team

 Natasha understands the pressures of project delivery and time and budget management.
 She overseas and co-ordinates the consulting services to ensure a professional, smooth and efficient practice.
 Her strong communications and delivery experience enable the successful delivery of quality acoustical reports and advice to meet both our clients’ needs and expectations.

-Osborn has worked in the field of acoustics for over four years.
+Osborn has worked in the field of acoustics for over five years.
 His work portfolio is diverse and includes some of Australia and New Zealand’s most important buildings and infrastructure.